What We Cover In This Article

 To get an uncontested divorce in Pennsylvania, you should agree with your spouse on all issues arising from the divorce process, such as alimony, child custody, and assets division.

 Spouses divorcing through mutual consent don’t have to appear in court.
-Instead, they can work with divorce attorneys or collaborative county attorneys to draft separation agreement documents.
+Instead, they can work with divorce attorneys or hire a collaborative divorce attorney to draft separation agreement documents.

 Uncontested divorce cases have the least difficulty and can be completed within three months.